 Regular dental checkups are the cornerstone to maintaining good dental health.
-Most patients benefit from bi-yearly checkup where teeth cleaning, teeth xray, and cavity check, we also monitor gum health, teeth health, orthodontic development and screen for oral cancer.
+Most patients benefit from bi-yearly checkups which include teeth cleaning, teeth x-rays, and cavity check.
+We also monitor gum health, teeth health, orthodontic development and screen for oral cancer.

 While we do our best to assure the work we do will last a long time, you will have to do maintenance to make sure you get the mileage you want out of your teeth.
 The forces that you can unknowingly apply to your teeth during chewing and teeth grinding, as well as the acidic environment that certain foods and plaque produce, can take a toll on dental work,

 Fillings need to be replaced periodically.
-There are four predictable signs of failure for silver fillings - when a gray halo appears in the tooth around the filling, or if there is a gap that is visible between the tooth and the filling, or if there is a crack in the filling, or if there is a crack in the tooth around the filling the filling should be considered for replacement, Under the filling, dark colored tooth decay can hide and will grow to include more of the tooth if not treated.
+There are four predictable signs of failure for silver fillings - a gray halo in the tooth around the filling, a gap that is visible between the tooth and the filling, a crack in the filling, and a crack in the tooth around the filling.
+If any of these signs exist, the filling should be considered for replacement.
+Under the filling, dark colored tooth decay can hide and will grow to include more of the tooth if not treated.
 With tooth colored fillings these signs are usually easier to detect.
 In either case, once detected a failing filling should be replaced.

 Crowns last longer, but also need to be replaced when they show signs of failure.
 A crown will let tooth decay in at the seam between the tooth and the crown which is usually near the gums.
-Signs of failure include evidence of decay on the x ray at the seam where it is seen between the teeth on an x ray, or dark coloration at the gum line at the seam, or when checked by the dentist the tooth will feel softer.
+Signs of failure include evidence of decay on the x-ray at the seam between the tooth and crown, a dark coloration at the gum line at the seam, or when checked by the dentist the tooth will feel softer.
 When a crown has one of these signs of failure, it should be considered for replacement.
 If enough of the tooth gets soft with decay under the crown, the crown may come off, or the tooth could break at the gum line.

 If you have your fluoride treatment at your checkup, your likelihood of developing tooth decay decreases.